dojot/docs/source/faq/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are some possibilities.
 The first one is to develop a proxy to translate your protocol to one supported by dojot.
-The second one is to develop a connector similar to the existing ones for MQTT, CoAP and HTTP.
+The second one is to develop a IotAgent, a connector, similar to the existing ones for MQTT, CoAP and HTTP.
+Take a look at https://github.com/dojot/iotagent-nodejs

 I saved an attribute, but it disappeared from the device.
 Is it a bug?